Tomás Domínguez Arévalo: Dictatorship

 Advent of the Primo de Rivera dictatorship suspended Rodezno's parliamentarian career.
 Having lost his senate mandate he abandoned politics and is not listed as active in any of the primoderiverista institutions, be it either Somatén, Unión Patriotica or any other organization.
 However, he did not withdraw from public life.
 Rodezno took part in various Christian activities, contributed to cultural initiatives, remained engaged in Carlist structures and pursued his career as author and historian, at the same time dedicating his time to family and business.

 A member of the Catholic aristocracy, Rodezno was active in the Sovereign Military Order of Malta and remained on good terms with Spanish hierarchy and the papal nuncio.
-He forged particularly good relationship with Pedro Segura, welcoming the new bishop in Caceres, 6 years later greeting him as new archbishop of Burgos during the homage celebrations in the same city, and in 1928 taking part in Toledo celebrations following Segura's ascendance to the primate of Spain.
-On the more practical side, adhering to Segura's knack for social action he co-organized Acción Social Diocesana in Caceres and gave lectures during various initiatives like Semana Social, organized by Acción Católica.
+He forged particularly good relationship with Pedro Segura, welcoming the new bishop in Cáceres, 6 years later greeting him as new archbishop of Burgos during the homage celebrations in the same city, and in 1928 taking part in Toledo celebrations following Segura's ascendance to the primate of Spain.
+On the more practical side, adhering to Segura's knack for social action he co-organized Acción Social Diocesana in Cáceres and gave lectures during various initiatives like Semana Social, organized by Acción Católica.

 Rodezno's cultural activities were strongly flavored by Carlism.
-In Pamplona he organized anniversary homage celebrations to veterans of the Third Carlist War, in San Sebastián he took part in works of Sociedad de Estudios Vascos when preparing "La exposición de las Guerras Civiles" of the 19th century, and in Madrid he co-organized fundraising and himself donated large sums to the planned monument of Vazquez de Mella.
+In Pamplona he organized anniversary homage celebrations to veterans of the Third Carlist War, in San Sebastián he took part in works of Sociedad de Estudios Vascos when preparing "La exposición de las Guerras Civiles" of the 19th century, and in Madrid he co-organized fundraising and himself donated large sums to the planned monument of Vázquez de Mella.
 However, he became most noted for his historical effort.
 Apart from inedita, in 1928 he published La princesa de Beira y los hijos de D. Carlos and in 1929 Carlos VII, duque de Madrid, monographs dedicated to already mythical Carlist figures; both books were widely discussed on literary pages of the Spanish press of the day.
 Though they pursued a personal approach of the author, both remain quoted and referenced also by present-day scholars.